 - Samsung Galaxy Note 9 (SM-N960U1)

 - Samsung Galaxy S8+ (SM-G955U1)

 - Samsung Galaxy S9+ (SM-G965U1)

 Please note that some of these phones have different model numbers so be sure to double check the model number indicated in parenthesis.

 Does Republic Wireless Work With iPhone?

 Unfortunately Apple iPhones do not work with Republic Wireless

-All the phones Republic Wireless sells use the Android operating system.
-That said, Republic Wireless sells some seriously great phones including some incredible Samsung phones.
+All the phones they sell and support use the Android operating system.
+That said, they offer some seriously great phones including some incredible Samsung phones.

 If you can’t live without your iPhone but still want to find a cheaper carrier, there are a few MVNO’s that support iPhone.

 - Tello Mobile (See our Tello Mobile review)